Gertjan423/index_test_course/chapter1.md

 *** =sct

---- type:VideoExercise lang: xp: skills: key:7cf72941c9
+--- type:VideoExercise lang:r xp: skills: key:4f5cbe5a9c
 ## Keys
 To join two tables you need to identify a pair of keys that connect the tables.
 Keys are variables whose values are shared across tables.
 There are two kinds of keys, primary and secondary.

 *** =video_link

---- type:MultipleChoiceExercise lang: xp: skills: key:3bad04bcac
+--- type:MultipleChoiceExercise lang:r xp: skills: key:d02b37d674
 ## Primary keys
 Examine the data set, what is the primary key for this data set?

 *** =instructions